mmcc007/modal_progress_hud/README.md

 ## Example

+Update: see this [article](https://medium.com/@nocnoc/the-secret-to-async-validation-on-flutter-forms-4b273c667c03) on Medium about async form validation

 See the [example application](https://github.com/mmcc007/modal_progress_hud/tree/master/example) source for a complete sample app using the modal progress HUD.
 Included in the example is a method for using a form's validators while making async